wtong2017/xrvislab-homepage-dev/projects.md

 # Projects

 {:.lead}
-Here are some projects I have worked on for research, courses, or fun.
+Here are some projects we have worked on for research, courses, or fun.

 <div class="grid">
   {% for project in site.data.projects %}